privacyguides/privacyguides.org/docs/os/android-overview.md

 ### Avoid Rooting

 [Rooting](https://en.wikipedia.org/wiki/Rooting_(Android)) Android phones can decrease security significantly as it weakens the complete [Android security model](https://en.wikipedia.org/wiki/Android_(operating_system)#Security_and_privacy).
 This can decrease privacy should there be an exploit that is assisted by the decreased security.
 Common rooting methods involve directly tampering with the boot partition, making it impossible to perform successful Verified Boot.
-Apps that require root will also modify the system partition meaning that Verified Boot would have to remain disabled.
+Apps that require root will also modify the system partition, meaning that Verified Boot would have to remain disabled.
 Having root exposed directly in the user interface also increases the [attack surface](https://en.wikipedia.org/wiki/Attack_surface) of your device and may assist in [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation) vulnerabilities and SELinux policy bypasses.

 Content blockers which modify the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) (AdAway) and firewalls (AFWall+) which require root access persistently are dangerous and should not be used.
 They are also not the correct way to solve their intended purposes.
-For content blocking we suggest encrypted [DNS](../dns.md) or [VPN](../vpn.md) server blocking solutions instead.
-RethinkDNS, TrackerControl and AdAway in non-root mode will take up the VPN slot (by using a local loopback VPN) preventing you from using privacy enhancing services such as Orbot or a real VPN server.
+For content blocking, we suggest encrypted [DNS](../dns.md) or content blocking functionality provided by a VPN instead.
+TrackerControl and AdAway in non-root mode will take up the VPN slot (by using a local loopback VPN), preventing you from using privacy enhancing services such as [Orbot](../tor.md#orbot) or a [real VPN provider](../vpn.md).

 AFWall+ works based on the [packet filtering](https://en.wikipedia.org/wiki/Firewall_(computing)#Packet_filter) approach and may be bypassable in some situations.